Photo by Harry Painter/Shutterstock

 5 Reasons Japan is Perfect for Solo Traveling

-Japan is one of the top destinations on many a solo traveler's list, and for a good reason.
-The country is safe, the food is excellent and the culture is inspiring.
-At times, it may seem like Japan was made for the solo adventurer, with its private, single-booth ramen shops and capsule hotels for single guests.
-If these five reason don't have you planning your next solo adventure among Tokyo's skyscrapers or Kyoto's ancient temples, we don't know what will.
+Japan is a top destination for solo travelers, and it's easy to see why.
+The country is incredibly safe, the cuisine is delicious, and the culture is endlessly inspiring.
+Japan seems tailor-made for the solo adventurer, with its private, single-booth ramen shops and capsule hotels designed for solo guests.
+If these five reasons don’t convince you to plan your next solo journey among Tokyo’s towering skyscrapers or Kyoto’s historic temples, nothing will!

 table of contents